University of Delaware career services center

 - Full name of organizational contact

 - Corporate email address that is associated with the organization website domain (e.g. firstname.lastname@example.org, no Gmail, Yahoo, Hotmail, etc.) Individual contact names and email addresses much match the company email address.

-- Corporate website address that clearly aligns with your organization and contains helpful information about your company for potential applicants, website should be in a beta/phase, nor should it contain “coming soon” language.
+- Corporate website address that clearly aligns with your organization and contains helpful information about your company for potential applicants, website should NOT be in a beta/phase, nor should it contain “coming soon” language.
 Social media sites (Facebook, LinkedIn, etc.) do not take the place of a company website.